 – How does the project impact the walkability of the area?

 With the first phase of zoning reform close to complete, and our ordinances outlined in an improved readable and digestable way, we can now get down to the business of discussing our 13 villages, evaluating their different zoning needs, and building ordinances that help support the types of neighborhoods and uses we want to see flourish.
 Zoning reform is an important process that will help us maintain the character of neighborhoods, promote business growth, and support affordable housing.
-As a four year member of the Zoning and Planning Committee, the background I have on discussing issues from development moratoriums to the size and scale of mixed-use projects, will be invaluable as we move into the second phase of zoning reform.
+As an eight year member of the Zoning and Planning Committee, the background I have on discussing issues from development moratoriums to the size and scale of mixed-use projects, will be invaluable as we move into the second phase of zoning reform.

 Newton is a City of 85,000 people.
 It is home to those of all ages and all incomes.
 This diversity and breadth of knowledge, opinions, and perspectives is what makes our City so unique.
 I want to ensure we continue this great legacy of inclusion by ensuring we are planning to build housing for all ages and incomes.